khanabid20/BDDStepsGenerator/README.md

 3. It will create two folders (Runner -> For runner classes, StepDefinition -> For Step files)

+NOTE:: There is a folder "Feature" having two feature files, just copy the jar there & run it for having the idea how it works.

 ** Intend of this project is just to demonstrate how we can automate the thing. ** ** Hope you all find it helpful **